-A police report is a document written by the law enforcement officer who responds to any given car accident.
+A police report is a document written by a law enforcement officer who responds to any given car accident.
 In short, it is a summary of the investigation of the accident.
 Usually written at the scene, police reports contain:

 Another way to potentially get the report for free is to ask the insurance adjuster handling your claim if they requested the report and ask for a copy.
 This method isn’t always guaranteed to work but can be worth a try.